zsmartsystems/com.zsmartsystems.zigbee/README.md

 ## ZigBee Dongles and Chipsets

-The following table provides a summary of some of the dongles / chipsets that are available on the market nd their support within the library.
+The following table provides a summary of some of the dongles / chipsets that are available on the market and their support within the library.
 Receive sensitivity and transmit power are the main parameters affecting RF performance - it should be noted that regulations may reduce transmit power in some areas of the world and other factors can also impact performance.

 | Model                 | Support         | Receive     | Transmit     | Antenna  |
 |-----------------------|-----------------|-------------|--------------|----------|